What are Accounting Rules?

 - Once the Accounts are found, the journal is passed based on the Debit and credit.

-- The Credit and Debit Must be matched in each transaction i.e they must be equal always
+- The Credit and Debit Must be matched in each transaction, and they must always be equal.

 - They are used to know what accounts are involved and how they should be treated.